CyberwizD/Sentinel-Go/README.md

-# go-secscanner
+# Sentinel-Go

 ⚡ A lightweight and fast **Web API Security Scanner** built in **Go**.
 It helps you quickly identify common API security misconfigurations and weaknesses such as missing HTTPS, missing security headers, server information leaks, and basic injection vulnerabilities.

 ---